 Our efforts have focused on adding clean, renewable electricity to our energy mix.
 By 2020, more than 40% of our electricity will come from wind, hydro, tidal, solar and other cleaner energy sources.

-In 2016, the federal government announced that all provinces and territories will be required to implement a carbon pricing mechanism that is either a cap and trade program, a carbon tax, or a hybrid approach.
+In 2016, the federal government announced that all provinces and territories will be required to put a price on carbon pollution using either a carbon tax, a cap and trade program, or a hybrid approach.
 Nova Scotia is currently designing a cap and trade program.

 The difference between a carbon tax and a cap and trade program